eolesinski/poliscipy/docs/plot-electoral-map.md

 ## Raises

 ValueError:
-Raised if year is not a valid election year (e.g., less than 1992 or not divisible by 4).
+Raised if year is not a valid election year (1789 or later, every 4 years).

 ---